 Our majors have had great success in transferring to top 4-year schools in California and the rest of the nation.
 Take a look HERE at the directions our recent transfer students have taken.

-- Monday, February 12, 4:00-6:00’ish in Humanities 218 — Join us for free pizza and our welcome meeting!
+- Thursday, September 6, 4:00-5:30 in Humanities 314 — Join us for free pizza and our welcome meeting!
 You’ll meet other English majors and we’ll plan out our activities for this semester’s meetings.